 Then do the same for the B19’ phase.
 Select the B19’ phase and its Texture tab.
 Set the Harmonic order to zero and then back to 10.
 Leave the Refine and Show boxes checked.
 This completes the setup for the full texture refinement.

-Do Calculate/Refine from the main menu; you will see the warning message
+Do Calculate/Refine from the main menu; it will be a combined refinement on texture parameters.

 which is almost identical to that from Method A. The coefficients are seen in

 Now select the B19’ phase and its Texture tab; the inverse pole figure is

 and also, almost identical to what was obtained in Method A; the coefficients are seen in